lgiordani/cabook/manuscript/part_1_tools/chapter_03_mocks.md

     assert l.messages == [(test_now, test_message)]
 ```

-As you see running the test now the patching works.
-What we did was to patch `logger.datetime.datetime` instead of `datetime.datetime.now`.
+If you run the test now, you can see that the patching works.
+What we did was to inject our mock in `logger.datetime.datetime` instead of `datetime.datetime.now`.
 Two things changed, thus, in our test.
 First, we are patching the module imported in the `logger.py` file and not the module provided globally by the Python interpreter.
 Second, we have to patch the whole module because this is what is imported by the `logger.py` file.
 If you try to patch `logger.datetime.datetime.now` you will find that it is still immutable.

 Another possible solution to this problem is to create a function that invokes the immutable object and returns its value.
 This last function can be easily patched, because it just uses the builtin objects and thus is not immutable.
 This solution, however, requires to change the source code to allow testing, which is far from being optimal.
 Obviously it is better to introduce a small change in the code and have it tested than to leave it untested, but whenever is possible I try as much as possible to avoid solutions that introduce code which wouldn't be required without tests.

 ## Recap